itslanguage/itslanguage-docs/docs/websocket/feedback.md

 A paused feedback can be resumed using this RPC.
 After this the audio stream is again processed by the server.
+Currently **it is required to re-send the audio header when resuming feedback**.
+Failing to do so will fail the feedback as the server can't recognise the audio format without a header.

+!!! note
+    It appears to be valid to have a wave file with multiple headers.

+!!! warning
+    It is required to re-send the audio header upon resume.
+The audio processing will fail if the header isn't re-sent.

 ### URI